-The Fixed Asset staff records all retirements.
+The Finance Department fixed asset staff records all retirements.
 The Fixed Asset staff prepares a journal entry to adjust the general ledger original cost and accumulated depreciation accounts.

 Depreciation and Amortization

 It is the Authority's policy to record all capital assets using the straight line depreciation method.
 It is the Authority's policy to record an estimated depreciation expense monthly and reconcile depreciation general ledger accounts to the actual depreciation at the end of each year.